-Any bachelor degree from the University of Delhi with at least one paper in Mathematical Sciences (Mathematics, Computer Science, Statistics, Operational Research) under annual mode/at least two papers in Mathematical Sciences (Mathematics, Computer Science, Statistics, Operational Research) in semester mode or an equivalent degree.
+Any bachelor degree from the University of Delhi or any other University whose examination is recognized as equivalent to University of Delhi with at least one paper in Mathematical Sciences (Mathematics, Computer Science, Statistics, Operational Research) under annual mode/at least two papers in Mathematical Sciences (Mathematics, Computer Science, Statistics, Operational Research) in semester mode or an equivalent degree.

 60% marks in aggregate.

-The candidates who are appearing in the final year examinations of the degree on the basis of which admission is sought are also eligible to apply.
+The candidates who are appearing in the final year examinations of the degree on the basis of which admission is sought are also eligible to apply (Relaxation will be given to the candidates belonging to SC, ST and OBC category as per the University rules).

-(b) M.Sc.
-(Computer Science)
+• M.Sc.
+Computer Science